More Than a Dozen Tips for Writing Awesome Audio Narration Scripts

 It’s hard to believe it but, those are only a couple dozen of the many hundreds of audio tips to be found on E-Learning Heroes.
 While you’re here, don’t miss these related articles, chock full of helpful audio tidbits.

-E-Learning Narration and Voice Over Portfolios #104 by David Anderson
+- E-Learning Narration and Voice Over Portfolios #104

 How are you using audio in your courses?
 Have any script-writing tips to share?
 Jump into the conversation with a comment below, or chime in with your ideas in our Building Better Courses forum.